joshuabenuck/learning-pico8/src/ag/step_06/inventory.md

 ```

 Then call this function from the `_draw` function.
-You can use shift-x to get the `X` button.
+You can use shift-x to get the `X` glyph.

 ```lua
 function _draw()